From early infancy through around 4 months of age, your baby’s wake/sleep patterns go through many changes.

 Most infants are ready to sleep through the night.
 They are usually big enough to eat the calories they need during the day and sleep through the night for 10–12 hours.
 They are also, developmentally ready to self-soothe and therefore put themselves to sleep at bedtime and put themselves back to sleep after natural nighttime arousals.
 Learning to go to sleep and go back to sleep is a very important developmental milestone.
 After the bedtime routine, your infant should be put in the crib for the night while still awake and learn over a few nights to go to sleep without being rocked or held.
 For some people, it may be best to place your baby in the crib or bassinet and check in at increasing intervals (5 minutes then 10 more minutes, etc.) to soothe without picking your baby up or rocking her.

 For others, not going in to the infant’s sleeping area for up to an hour may be better.
 After a few nights, most infant’s periods of crying lessen and the infant falls asleep shortly after being put down to sleep.
-For nighttime arousals the same methods can be applied, with varying degrees of crying with or without going to the baby for help with soothing.
-These methods of sleep training are very effective, but may not be for all parents, so if unsure, you may speak with your pediatrician or consider consulting some of the following books
+For nighttime arousals, the same methods can be applied, with varying degrees of crying with or without going to the baby for help with soothing.
+These methods of sleep training are very effective, but may not be for all parents, so if unsure, you may speak with your pediatrician or consider consulting some of the following books on sleep:

 - SLEEP The Happiest Baby on the Block: The New Way to Calm Crying and Help Your Newborn Baby Sleep Longer by Harvey Karp, MD